 Hello, thanks for stopping by.

-I'm currently a Creative Director at BERG London, and for the four years prior to that, I was the Creative Director for the award winning start up moo.com, creating and defining the brand through digital and physical products.
+I'm currently contracting as Head of Design at the HMRC Digital Service.
+Prior to that I was a creative director at BERG, and for the four years prior to that, I was the original creative director for the award winning start up moo.com, creating and defining the brand through digital and physical products.

 This site used to be a portfolio of freelance client work—and you can see some of the clients that I've worked for listed to the right.
-In recent years the type of work I do has varied enormously; from defining the MOO brand in a visual and written form, to developing relationships between companies and online communities.
+In recent years the type of work I do has varied enormously; from defining the MOO brand in a physical, visual and written form, to developing relationships between companies and online communities, to overseeing UX and behaviours for connected devices.
 The portfolio which has sat here rather unloved for several years didn't really represent that, and so it's moved on.

 Illustration: Cedar Communications, Cuban Council, Dennis Publishing, Dorling Kindersley, Emap Consumer Media, The Financial Times, Haymarket Publishing, Nutella, Q Magazine, Redwood Publishing, Subway, Time Warner, Zenith Media